mechanapoleon/Topological-Polarization/README.md

 The results we get are:

-Also the density of states is interisting:
+Also the density of states is interesting:

 ## Disordered OBC
 As we mentioned, for the disordered case we kept the position of the sites fixed but we varied the interaction strenght: the ratio between the on site energy and the hopping energy ε/t is chosen with a uniform random distribution in the interval (0,5).